Other than Easter, Thanksgiving is my favorite holiday of the year.

 Tucked between the neo-pagan silliness of Halloween and the feeding frenzy that Christmas has become, Thanksgiving stands alone as a tribute to a simpler time of faith, family and food.
 That’s why we love it.

 This year as I celebrate Thanksgiving, I’ll keep a few things in mind.
 Maybe these will help you celebrate the day, too:

 - Eating a great meal around the table with your family and friends on your best china is one of life’s real pleasures.
 No rush.
 No urgency to get finished so you can hurry off to your next commitment.
 Just unhurried time with people you love.
 That’s a blessing all by itself.

 - Faith is most clearly seen in families.
 When our faith only consists of what we do in church on Sunday mornings, it’s not genuine.
 Real faith reveals itself at times like Thanksgiving, when gratitude, love and God show up in equal measure.
-When Pam and I gather at her parents’ home this Thursday, there will be four generations present, all tracking back to a few people over a hundred years ago who took God at His Word and determined to live by faith.
+When Pam and I gather at her parents’ home tomorrow, there will be four generations present, all tracking back to a few people over a hundred years ago who took God at His Word and determined to live by faith.
 Our Thanksgiving celebration bears testimony to the authenticity of their faith.